 - Musharakah is used for Working Capital or Running Financing, Term Finance for Joint venture, and Equity Participation.

 - Diminishing Musharakah is used for Asset Financing, such as Car, House and Shop.

 - Ijarah or leasing is used for the financing of Auto, Building, Machinery, and Equipment.

 - Istisna is used to Finance: Manufacturing Goods, Construction of Building, Exports, and Pay the overhead expenses like, salaries and utility bills.

 - Salam is used for Agriculture or Commodity financing.

-Islamic Modes of Financing are discussed in more details in our Islamic finance certification and diploma in Islamic banking programs.
-These qualifications leads to the mba Islamic finance and phd in Islamic banking and finance programs, which are offered by AIMS’ Islamic finance institute.
+Islamic Modes of Financing are discussed in more details in our Islamic finance certification and Islamic banking courses, which leads to diploma in Islamic finance program.